clawoflight/aursec/README.md

 ## Using

 Aursec can be used to verify sources by hand.
+We also provide a wrapper for `aursync` (from aurutils) which transparently calls `aursec`.
 However, our hope is that the major AUR helpers will catch on and make themselves extensible, or integrate aursec directly.

 In the mean time, you can use one like `bauerbill`, which supports custom hooks, and create one that calls aursec.
 We hope to provide example hooks for various AUR helpers in the future.